 Growing Guava Trees in Containers

-There are three different types of guava, all of which are suited for container grown guava.
+There are three different types of guavas, all of which are suited for container grown guava.

-- Tropical guavas (Psidium guajava) are the juiciest of the three with the largest fruit.
-They are more frost tender than the other two and grow to 10-15 feet in height.
+- Tropical guavas (Psidium guajava): Tropical guavas are the juiciest of the three with the largest fruit.
+They are more frost tender than the other two and grow 10 to 15 feet (3-5 m.) in height.

-- Strawberry guavas (Psidium lucidum) are shrub-like trees with smaller, tarter fruit.
-They tend to have high yields and attain a slightly smaller height of 12 feet high and wide than tropical guava.
-They thrive in Sunset zones 18-24 and are hardy to 25 degrees F. (-4 C.).
+- Strawberry guavas (Psidium lucidum): Strawberry guavas are shrub-like trees with smaller, tarter fruit.
+They tend to have high yields and attain a slightly smaller height of 12 feet (4 m.) high and wide than tropical guava.
+They thrive in Sunset zones 18 to 24 and are hardy to 25 degrees F. (-4 C.).

-- Pineapple guavas (Feijoa Sellowiana) are the most frost tolerant with citrusy fruit.
+- Pineapple guavas (Feijoa Sellowiana): Pineapple guavas are the most frost tolerant with citrusy fruit.
 They are hardy down to 15 degrees F. (-9 C.) and grow well in Sunset zones 7, 11 through 24.
-The trunks of these 15 feet trees contort and twist wonderfully.
+The trunks of these 15 feet (5 m.) trees contort and twist wonderfully.

 All of these can be grown in the ground or in containers.
 Growing guavas in containers has the added benefit of being able to move them to a sheltered area.
 While pineapple guavas are the most frost tolerant, they are still a semi-tropical plant that needs protection from heavy frost.